cdmistman/cookbook/eggplant-lasagna.md

 1. Put the olive oil in a pan over medium-high heat and let it shimmer.
 2. Put your meat in the pan.
 3. Once your meat is browned on the bottom, flip it and let it cook some more.
-4. Once the meat is well browned on both sides, mash it up using a wooden spoon and add the garlic, rosemary, seasoning, and broth.
-Cover and let reduce for 10 minutes.
+4. Once the meat is well browned on both sides, mash it up using a wooden spoon and add the garlic, rosemary, seasoning, carrot, celery, and spinach.
+5. Once everything is nice and sauteed, deglaze with the broth.
-5. Once the broth is well-reduced, add your tomato sauce, stir, and let sit until well-reduced.
+6. Once the broth is well-reduced, add your tomato sauce, stir, and let sit until well-reduced.
-6. Salt and pepper to taste.
+7. Salt and pepper to taste.

 ## Ricotta Filling
 ### Ingredients